bdelucia/blog/README.md

 # Bob with a Blog

 A modern blog built with Next.js, React, TypeScript, Drizzle ORM, and Supabase, deployed on AWS ECS with automated CI/CD.
+Features a comprehensive admin dashboard with Google Analytics integration, real-time visitor tracking, and automated deployment pipeline.

 ## Features